nlbdev/nordic-epub3-dtbook-migrator/README.md

 In the nordic markup guidelines, math is marked up using ASCIIMath.
 An experimental script for converting this ASCIIMath to MathML is provided.

-Steps for converting between the intermediate single-document and multi-document HTML representations will also be provided, mainly so that those not familiar with XProc or XSLT can inspect the intermediate formats and help with testing the converter.

-As a convenience the reverse conversion, DTBook to EPUB3, will also be provided (strictly following the Nordic markup guidelines and limitations, as opposed to the more generic script bundled with the official Pipeline 2 distribution).
-This allows us to generate some EPUB3 files similar to what we can expect to receive when in production (books marked up according to the Nordic markup requirements).

 The grammar used in the EPUB3, HTML and DTBook files is a strict subset of EPUB3, HTML and DTBook, and is defined in the Nordic markup guidelines.
 Most DTBooks will work with these scripts,